Hora Chilena film screening and discussion with film makers

 Interviewed in the film, Jeremy Corbyn said that at the time of the coup he had a friend who worked in Reuters.
 The friend was on the telephone to him throughout the night informing him of the progress of the coup as it happened.

-Grace Livingstone said it was a "wonderful film", and told us some of the things she has found in the British National Archives about Britain and the military coup.
+Grace Livingstone said it was a “wonderful film”, and reported some of the things she has found in the British National Archives about Britain and the military coup.
 The planes that bombed the presidential palace (Palacio de la Moneda) were Hawker Hunter jets made in Britain.
 After the coup trade unions refused to work on arms for the Chilean military.
 After Harold Wilson became prime minister, the government stopped new arms sales to Chile but allowed existing contracts to be honoured.
 This was not enough for at least some trade unions and at Rolls Royce Glasgow they refused to work on engines for the Chilean air force and would not allow anyone else to touch them either, so they remained for years sitting in the factory.

 She said that in the archives there was a large amount of correspondence from the public, including David Lehmann (sitting next to her).
 Later she added that Britain was friendly to all the dictators, and Chile was an exception “because there was this mass movement”.

 In audience questions and discussion people recalled what had happened in Cambridge.
 For example Labour party wards had adopted people imprisoned in Chile and organised letter writing campaigns and as a result some people were released.
 Someone said that Frank Bell of the Bell language school was very generous to people in trouble.
 He had been a POW in Japanese hands himself.